 Principally every organizations undergoing a KSV1870 Cyber Risk Rating agrees upfront to an eventual surveillance audit.
+Surveillance audits relate only to the submission of evidence relating to the questions from the scheme, so it does not encompass a general right to audit.
 Such surveillance audits can become necessary e.g. after a severe security incident in an organization or there is suspicious fact about misuse or false information provided by an organization.
 Besides, surveillance audits can be performed randomized without specific reasoning.
 The decision for a surveillance audit lies with KSV1870.
 If all questions have been truly answered in the self declaration, the surveillance audit must lead to the same Cyber Risk Rating.
 Minor deviations are accepted as margins of discretion.
 However, if the difference is significant, then purposefully or grossly negligent falsifications have to be assumed.
 In such cases the rating will be withdrawn and a new rating can be started earliest after a 6 month "cooling off period" (at cost of the organization).
 In the meantime the rating is displayed as "Withdrawn" in the KSV1870 Rating database.
 Additionally all KSV1870 customers, who have enquired the rating during the preceding 12 months are actively informed about the new status.
 If the rating is withdrawn, also the usage right of a related Cyber Trust Label becomes obsolete and has to be removed from all documents and websites of the organization within one month after withdrawal.
 If there are significant deviations in organization more than once, then for this organization only A+ ratings are accepted from this point in time.

-4 Governance of the Cyber Risk Scheme
+5 Governance of the Cyber Risk Scheme

 The owner of the Cyber Risk Scheme is the Kompetenzzentrum Sicheres Österreich (KSÖ) as a neutral and impartial association, whose statutes foresee the fostering of cybersecurity in Austria.
-The KSÖ operates the Cyber Risk Advisory Board, which consists of eight elected representatives of Operators of essential services according to the NIS directive: one representative per NIS sector.
+The KSÖ operates the Cyber Risk Advisory Board, which consists of eight selected representatives of Operators of essential services according to the NIS directive: one representative per NIS sector.
 These representatives must be qualified experts with responsible leading functions regarding cybersecurity within their companies.
-These experts provide their knowledge and expertise in defining, maintaining and further developing the Cyber Risk Scheme in order to optimally reflect the security requirements of OeS in the Cyber Risk Rating Scheme.
+These experts provide their knowledge and expertise in defining, maintaining, and further developing the Cyber Risk Scheme in order to optimally reflect the security requirements of OeS in the Cyber Risk Rating Scheme.
 The final approval of the scheme is in the responsibility of the Cyber Risk Advisory Board.